Skip to main content

 I Need Veneers or Crowns.
 Can I Have Them Very White?

-The collaboration between dentist and ceramist is what sets apart restorations that merely look white from those that look naturally beautiful.
-Natural teeth have varying degrees of translucency, subtle gradations of color, and internal light-reflecting properties that contribute to their three-dimensional appearance.
-Only a skilled ceramist who understands these nuances can create restorations that match this complexity.
+The collaboration between dentist and ceramist is what separates restorations that are merely white from restorations that are beautiful.
+Natural teeth have varying translucency, subtle gradations of color, and internal light behavior unique to each person.
+Only a technician who understands those properties, and who can see you rather than a written prescription, can reproduce them at any brightness level.

 Fig. 1: Patient smile before custom white crown placement